Successful international scientific cooperation

 German researchers on board

 German researchers from the Max Planck Institute for Radio Astronomy in Bonn, the Goethe University in Frankfurt and the European Southern Observatory (ESO) in Garching were involved in the project.

 The Federal Foreign Office supports international cooperation in science and research in numerous ways.
 Scholarships, international university partnerships and double degree programmes enable ever closer exchange between students and researchers from different countries.
 The Federal Foreign Office works closely with intermediary organisations to implement such programmes.

-International cooperation between universities, scientists and researchers is playing an increasingly important role.
-Germany is helping to shape this cooperation and is working around the world to defend the freedom of science and research.
+Academic mobility and scientific cooperation are playing an increasingly important role – also with a view to achieving an effective German foreign policy.
+Germany’s science diplomacy is helping to shape this cooperation and is working around the world to defend the freedom of science and Research.